 Check the Show Custom PDF Map Report Ready Dialog check box to indicate when the custom map is ready.
 Click Save.

-Check the Show Share Reports Dialog checkbox to display the Share Reports dialog on Run Reports under the Reports tab, which appears when you click Run All with the Create an all-in-one PDF report and notify checkbox enabled and an email address in the CC field.
+Check the Show Share Reports Dialog check box to display the Share Reports dialog on Run Reports under the Reports tab, which appears when you click Run All with the Create an all-in-one PDF report check box enabled.

 The Logo tab allows you to upload a logo.
 Logos in BMP, GIF, PNG and JPG file formats can be uploaded with a limit of 1 MB.
 The recommended size of the logo image is 450 x 280 pixels or less.